BhattSoham/RISCV-HDP/week2/task1/README.md

 # RV DAY 1 #

+This section is based on RISC-V ISA and it's associated works.

 ***Introduction***

 RISC-V instruction set architecture (ISA) is the language of the computer.
 So, the question arises how can our C program turn into a hardware representation?